xuan-li/Surface-Parameterization-Algorithms/README.md

 ## Project Overview

 In this project, I explore two kinds of parameterization algorithms.
-The first kind is from the view of Tutte embedding called Orbifold Tutte embedding.
+The first kind is from the view of Tutte embedding called Orbifold Tutte embedding (OTE).
 The other kind is from the view of differential geometry called boundary first flattening (BFF).

 The first part follows my [proposal](https://github.com/xuan-li/GraphicsProject/blob/master/Documents/Project-Proposal/Proposal.pdf).
 The other part is for the bonus points.